isomerpages/moh-vaccinegov/pages/faq.md

 						<div class="tab-content">
 							<p>
 								People who are eligible for their booster dose will be invited to be vaccinated, from about five months after their second dose.<br><br>
-								All individuals who are eligible for COVID-19 vaccination may walk in for their primary vaccination series and booster doses, without prior appointment, every day of the week, before 7pm:<br>
+								All individuals who are eligible for COVID-19 vaccination may walk in for their primary vaccination series and booster doses, without prior appointment, every day of the week, before 630pm:<br>
-								<span>• Individuals aged 12 to 17 may now walk in to any VC offering the Pfizer-BioNTech/Comirnaty vaccine to receive their primary vaccination series and booster dose.
+								<span>• Individuals <strong> aged 12 to 17 </strong> may walk in to any Joint Testing and Vaccination Centre (JTVC) offering the Pfizer-BioNTech/Comirnaty vaccine.
 These individuals will be required to bring a duly completed and signed hard or electronic copy of the parental consent form, which can be downloaded <a href="https://www.go.gov.sg/parcf/">here</a> .</span><br>
-								<span>• Individuals aged 18 and above may walk into any VC offering mRNA vaccines to receive their primary vaccination series and booster dose.</span><br><br>
+								<span>• Individuals <strong> aged 18 and above </strong> may walk into any JTVC.</span><br>
-								If you are 60 years old and above, and have completed the last dose of your primary series vaccination, you may also walk in to any of the participating Public Health Preparedness Clinics (PHPCs) or Polyclinics, to receive your booster dose without an appointment.
-If you would like to go to a PHPC, you are advised to call the respective clinics for enquiries on the vaccination cut-off time for your preferred date, as operating hours may vary.<br><br>
+								<span>• If you are <strong> 60 years old and above</strong>, you may walk in to any JTVC or participating Public Health Preparedness Clinics (PHPCs).</span> <br><br>
+								Individuals mentioned above may also receive their vaccination at polyclinics and PHPCs.
+Vaccinations at polyclinics will only be accepted on appointment basis, with the exception of seniors aged 80 years and above who may walk in for their vaccination.
+Individuals who wish to receive their vaccination at participating PHPCs are strongly encouraged to make an appointment with the PHPC to avoid long waiting times.<br><br>
-Alternatively, eligible individuals aged 18 and above will receive an SMS with a personalised link to book an appointment.
-Parents/guardians of individuals aged 12-17 will also receive the SMS notification, to provide consent and book their child/ward’s booster vaccination appointment.
+Alternatively, eligible individuals aged 18 and above will receive an SMS with a personalised link to book an appointment. <br><br>Parents/guardians of individuals aged 12-17 will also receive the SMS notification, to provide consent and book their child/ward’s booster vaccination appointment.
 									</p>
 							</div>
 					</div>